-However, there's a much more positive way to look at the robot issue.
+Anti-robot sentiments are not unheard of; a lot of robot apocalypse fear and finger pointing (at robots) has ensued.
+However, this does not need to be the case anymore.
+With the current administration fighting to bring jobs back to America, there is a much more positive way to look at the robot issue.
 Perhaps it's time to start understanding the contribution that robots have in keeping our economy alive.
 A closer look at the issue doesn't have to result in a doom and gloom response.
 Ultimately, robots offer opportunities to keep and create new and better jobs for Americans.

-Robots Strengthen American Businesses:
+Robots Strengthen American Businesses

-Robots Combat Offshoring:
+Robots Combat Offshoring

 Offshoring is an ever-present threat to American jobs, far more grave than robots.
 According to a survey conducted by Princeton Economist Alan S. Blinder, it's a trend that has the potential to continue - possibly taking as many as 25% of the nation's jobs.

-Robots Create New, Skilled Jobs:
+Robots Create New, Skilled Jobs

 With the introduction of robots, many employees have the opportunity to move on to higher paid, more challenging roles.
 Amar Toor of Switched puts it this way: "...robots, like any other new technology, will put an even higher premium on education and skilled labor.
 Which, in the grand scheme of things, is actually a good thing for humanity."

-Not Just Better Jobs, But Better Conditions:
+Not Just Better Jobs, But Better Conditions

 A lot of the industrial labor jobs involved in manufacturing are quite dangerous, dirty, and dull.
 By taking over these tasks robots are actually saving lives and improving worker health and morale.
 With the introduction of robots, workers can transition to less hazardous jobs.
-No longer must workers endure the searing heat of foundry furnances, risk amputation as a result of a press tending accident, or slump into depression from boring, repetitive work.
+No longer must workers endure the searing heat of foundry furnaces, risk amputation as a result of a press tending accident, or slump into depression from boring, repetitive work.

-The Robot Industry Generates Jobs:
+The Robot Industry Generates Jobs

 A recent article from RIA president Jeff Burnstein underlined the fact that the robotics industry itself is also creating jobs for Americans.
-The U.S. divisions of large robotics manufacturers such as ABB, Motoman, FANUC, and KUKA provide multiple employment opportunities.
+The U.S. divisions of large robotics manufacturers such as as ABB, Motoman, FANUC, and KUKA provide multiple employment opportunities.
 In addition, small business robot integrators and companies dealing in used robots provide still more job openings for engineers, laborers, fabricators, and salespeople.

 Interested in learning more?
-Call RobotWorx at 740-251-4312.
+Contact the experts at RobotWorx online or at 740-251-4312.